-The Inclusion Department is run by the Head of Inclusion (who is also a qualified SENDCo) and includes a Learning Mentor, Learning Support Teacher, and learning support assistants.
+The Inclusion Department is run by the SENDco and includes a Learning Mentor, Learning Support Teacher, and learning support assistants.
 In addition, there is a school counsellor who supports students with their emotional wellbeing.

 Departmental vision

 We are committed to working with the whole school community to provide the best possible education for all students.
 We aim to ensure all students have the opportunity to develop their abilities and to fulfil their potential, both academically and socially, in order to live in the world as independent adults.
 To achieve this, we work with students, staff, parents and external agencies to better understand individual student needs and to tailor our provision to meet them.